-Margaret Morgan-Hubbard, Founder and CEO: A seasoned social justice organizer, educator and environmentalist, Margaret Morgan Hubbard has a fertile mind practiced in translating ideas into action.
+Margaret Morgan-Hubbard, Founder and CEO: A seasoned social justice organizer, educator and environmentalist, Margaret Morgan-Hubbard has a fertile mind practiced in translating ideas into action.
 Margaret is committed to mentoring young people in creating meaningful and purposeful lives, and to finishing the equity work her generation began, but lost track of.
 She is particularly interested in providing venues and opportunities for diverse groups of people to collaborate together toward a better, more peaceful and just world that respects Mother Nature.
 She is firm believer in thinking globally and acting locally, and manifesting the change she wants to see in the world: one farm, one farmer, one kholrabi and carrot at a time.
 Contact: MMH@ecocityfarms.org

-Benny Erez, Senior Technical Advisor: After years working in an academic setting doing agricultural research, Benny Erez brings knowledge of theoretical and practical farming technology to ECO City Farms.
+Benny Erez, Senior Technical Advisor and Compost Guru: After years working in an academic setting doing agricultural research, Benny Erez brings knowledge of theoretical and practical farming technology to ECO City Farms.
 He is passionate about the need to wean ourselves off the gas-guzzling commercial fertilizers and replace them with sustainably produced compost.
 His experience with composting technology comes from years of managing the University of Maryland Central Maryland Research and Education Center Compost Facility and visits to Austrian compost enterprises.
 Benny’s first-hand knowledge of the power of community comes from his experiences growing up on a Kibbutz in Israel.
-He believes that the human race is facing many environmental challenges and that local, sustainable food production is part of the solution.
+He recognizes that the human race is facing many environmental challenges and that local, sustainable food production is a key part of the solution.
+Contact: Benny@ecocityfarms.org

-Amanda B. West, Operations Manager: Growing up, Amanda spent summers at a family farm, where she found the world of chickens, milk cows and barn cats magical.
-She has always loved animals and growing things, and harbors a secret desire to be a farmer.
-Her dream of working in the local and sustainable foods field has come to fruition at ECO City Farms.
+Amanda B. West, Operations Manager: As a child growing up, Amanda spent her summers at a family farm, where she found the world of chickens, milk cows and barn cats magical.
+She has always loved animals and growing things, and harbors a not so secret desire to be a farmer.
+Her dream of working in the local and sustainable foods field comes to fruition at ECO City Farms.
 She brings years of nonprofit management experience in the historic preservation and community development field, with multi-dimensional skills and a passion for making things run well.
 She is a novice beekeeper and loves to grow vegetables at her urban community garden plot in DC.
+Contact: Amanda@ecocityfarms.org